-Depending on how many requests you expect to receive, you should consider developing a policy to ensure that these situations are dealt with consistently and fairly.
+Depending on how many requests you expect to receive, you might even consider developing a short policy to ensure that these situations are dealt with consistently and fairly.
+You are likely to receive more requests of this kind in future, as employees look to take advantage of increased remote-working opportunities by asking if they can work abroad for a short, medium or long-term period on a regular basis.

 The key practical steps for minimising the risks are as follows:

-- Only accept requests if the employee's role can be effectively performed remotely and carried out lawfully from the country in question. - The shorter the period the employee is working abroad, the smaller the risks are likely to be.
-Consider only approving requests for a short, timelimited duration where the employee's expected return date is clearly documented. - For any arrangement of an extended duration (or even short duration, depending on your appetite for risk) always take expert local advice on any tax, social security, immigration and employment obligations you may have in the host country.
-The employee may also need their own advice. - Be aware that the employee's ability to participate in company benefits such as pensions, private healthcare, income protection and life assurance may be adversely impacted by a move abroad.
-You should address this upfront with them. - Much will depend on the identity of the host country and the employee's nationality. - Check what data processing the employee will be doing and that this can be carried out lawfully in line with your usual policies. - Check relevant insurance policies, such as those covering employees if they have a work-related accident or any company property that is provided to employees (e.g. laptops and phones).
-Determine whether these are adequate or if you need to take out more extensive cover.
+Only accept requests if the employee's role can be effectively performed remotely and carried out lawfully from the country in question.

+- The shorter the period the employee is working abroad, the smaller the risks are likely to be.
+Consider only approving requests for a short, time-limited duration where the employee's expected return date is clearly documented. - > Always take expert local advice on any tax, social security, immigration and employment obligations you may have in the host country.
+The employee may also need their own advice. - > Be aware that the employee's ability to participate in company benefits such as pensions, private healthcare, income protection and life assurance may be adversely impacted by a move abroad.
+You should address this upfront with them. - Much will depend on the identity of the host country and the employee's nationality. - Check what data processing the employee will be doing and that this can be carried out lawfully in line with your usual policies. - > Check relevant insurance policies, such as those covering employees if they have a work-related accident or any company property that is provided to employees (e.g. laptops and phones).
+Determine whether these are adequate or if you need to take out more extensive cover. - > Agree the terms of any overseas working arrangement and record them in writing.
+Ideally, these should clarify that: - The employee will be liable for any additional income taxes or employee social security which may be charged because of their decision to work for a period in an overseas location (with the employer being authorised to make additional deductions or seek reimbursements, if necessary, for this purpose). - The employee will be responsible for any personal tax declarations that may need to be made. - The employment contract remains subject to UK law and jurisdiction (subject to a possible review date for longer-term arrangements at which you might consider transitioning them to a local contract).
-- Agree the terms of any overseas working arrangement and record them in writing.
-While the detail will depend on the circumstances typical provisions include: - The employee will be liable for any additional income taxes or employee social security which may be charged because of their decision to work for a period in an overseas location (with the employer being authorised to make additional deductions or seek reimbursements, if necessary, for this purpose). - The employee will be responsible for any personal tax declarations that may need to be made. - The employment contract remains subject to UK law and jurisdiction (subject to a possible review date for longer-term arrangements at which you might consider transitioning them to a local contract). - The employee is continuing to work solely for the UK business. - Any IP created by the employee will be owned by the employer. - The employee does not have the authority to enter into contracts with local customers while in the host country and should not hold themselves out as having such authority. - The employee takes responsibility for ensuring they have the necessary technology and arrangements in place to enable them to work effectively.

-- The employee accepts that they are working from home at their own risk and that the employer will not be liable for any loss they suffer due to their request being approved. - The employee must comply with all applicable public health guidance, both in the country to which they travel and the UK.
+- > The employee is continuing to work solely for the UK business. - > Any IP created by the employee will be owned by the employer. - The employee does not have the authority to enter into contracts with local customers while in the host country and should not hold themselves out as having such authority. - > The employee takes responsibility for ensuring they have the necessary technology and arrangements in place to enable them to work effectively. - > The employee accepts that they are working from home at their own risk and that the employer will not be liable for any loss they suffer due to their request being approved. - > The employee must comply with all applicable public health guidance, both in the country to which they travel and the UK.